dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.25/_index.md

 If a user clicks an ‘x’ next to an option in the Audit Schedule box in an Audit Workflow criteria, then clicks the Cancel button, the option is still being removed.
-The Cancel button should be cancelling the move.
+The Cancel button should be canceling the move.
 This has been corrected.

 ### CACTWO-5100 (Enhancement)